ellickpie/age_and_eoc/README.md

 # Simulating Age Differences in Escalation Bias via Multi-level Adaptive Learning
-This repository provides the code for our open-source car sharing simulator.
-The simulator is agent-based and only requires a population and their activity patterns as input.
-We have trained a mode choice model on tracking data from Switzerland, and this model is applied on the activity to generate car sharing data.
-The steps to simulate car sharing reservation data are described in detail in the following.
+This repository provides the code for our open-source of simulating escalation bias under multi-level adaptive learning.
+It is an R function with the following parameter inputs:

+sim (alpha = .05, Learn = 1000, Phase1, Phase2, Phase3, Phase4, Hit.Prob,
+                 EOC.Strategy.Prob = .5,
+                 LOE.Strategy.Prob = .5,
+                 contrast = c(-1.5, -0.5, 0.5, 1))